-Whereas SSA has decided to stop providing two essential documents at SSA field offices, the Social Security Number Printout and the Benefit Verification statement, and 11 million people who came in last year to get these documents will be told they must go online and print them out, request that prospective employers verify their Social Security Numbers, ask other service-providers to get the information themselves, or contact the Call Center and wait a week or more to receive these vital verifications needed to receive assistance from other service-providers or to verify eligibility to work.
+Whereas SSA has decided to stop providing two essential documents at SSA field offices, the Social Security Number Printout and the Benefit Verification statement, and the millions of people who come to field offices to get these documents will be told they must go online and print them out, request that prospective employers verify their Social Security Numbers, ask other service-providers to get the information themselves\or contact the Call Center and wait a week or more to receive these vital verifications needed to receive assistance from other service-providers or to verify eligibility to work;

-Therefore, be it resolved that the Alliance for Retired Americans supports and will work for the passage of legislation introduced by Rep. Brian Higgins (D-NY) and John Duncan (R-TN), H.R.
-3997, the Social Security Accountability Act of 2014, to impose an immediate moratorium on further closures until SSA explains its plan for future closings, the reasoning for it, and how it will mitigate the impact on the public; and
+Therefore, be it resolved that the Alliance for Retired Americans supports and will work for the passage of legislation introduced by Rep. Brian Higgins (D-NY), H.R.
+5431, the Social Security Accountability Act of 2018, to impose an immediate moratorium on further closures until SSA explains its plan for future closings, the reasoning for it, and how it will mitigate the impact on the public; and